 Supplements & Nutrition

 Supplements can offer many benefits to the average person.
-They may be able to help increase energy (creatine), reduce inflammation (astaxanthin), boost your immune system, or provide essential vitamins and minerals you’re not getting from your diet.
+They may be able to help increase energy (creatine), reduce inflammation (astaxanthin, krill oil, and quercetin), reduce cholesterol (niacin) boost your immune system (elderberry), reduce stress (ashwagandha), regulate blood sugar levels (fenugreek), or provide essential vitamins (like vitamin B12 supplements) and minerals you’re not getting from your diet.
 A good example of this is iron.
 For people with anemia, they may not be getting enough iron in their diet.
 In this case, iron supplements are usually recommended or prescribed in order to help them maintain a healthy lifestyle.
+For example, the best garcinia cambogia supplements and best forskolin supplements can be a very effective weight loss aid.

 Nutrition, on the other hand, keeps track of everything that you put into your body and what your body can take out of your food.
 Having a general knowledge of nutrition is an important part of having a healthy body.
 If you’re not getting what your body needs and are getting too much of other things, like unhealthy fillers, bad fats, or an excessive amount of carbs, you may find yourself with less energy or gaining weight.
 Nutrition and nutritional products are also associated with people who are looking to have a healthier lifestyle or are looking to make drastic lifestyle changes.